AliSoftware/OHHTTPStubs/README.md

 ### Set request and response time

-The `OHHTTPStubsResponse` you return can also contain timing information, like if `OHHTTPStubs` should simulate a latency by delaying the response or sending the data in small chunks during a given duration instead of all at a time.
+You can simulate a slow network by setting the `requestTime` and `responseTime` of your `OHHTTPStubsResponse`.
-_This is useful to simulate slow networks, for example, and to check that your user interface does not freeze in such occasions and that you though about displaying some activity indicators while waiting for your network responses, etc._
+_This is useful to check that your user interface does not freeze and that you have all your activity indicators working while waiting for responses in bad network conditions._

-You may simply set the `requestTime` and `responseTime` of your `OHHTTPStubsReponse` to indicate this timing information, but an alternate, easiest way is to use `requestTime:response:` method that simply set them both and return the `OHHTTPStubsResponse` itself, so those calls can be chained, like this:
+You may use the `requestTime:response:` method to set both values and easily chain method calls (as it returns `self`):

     [OHHTTPStubs stubRequestsPassingTest:^BOOL(NSURLRequest *request) {
         return [request.URL.host isEqualToString:@"mywebservice.com"];